richarddevers/notes/process-thread-etc/readme.md

 The os scheduler then select the next task to be execute.

+## Process

+Instance of a program executed by one or many threads.

+- contains program code and activity
+- execution of a program (ram instanciation)

 ## Thread

 - the smallest sequence of programmed instructions that can be managed independently by a scheduler